Choose your boutique

 - Browser and device

-The user has the right to object to the processing of personal data at any time.
+The user has the right to object to the processing of their personal data at any time.
 In such a case, the conversation cannot be continued.
 All personal data stored during the contact process will be deleted.

-Contract and business partners
+Contractual and business partners

 applicants

-Avoiding abuse and spam using Google's reCAPTCHA tool
+Prevention of abuse and spam using Google's reCAPTCHA tool

 Further information about Google reCAPTCHA and Google's privacy policy can be found at: